 I soak some day-old home-made bread in milk, cream, a dash of salt, cinnamon and sweetener for a half-minute, sprinkle with cinnamon and sugar, then bake it on a buttered baking sheet in a low oven (250*) until lightly browned and dry.
 Let it sit overnight in the oven for a real crunch.
 Optionally, you can remove the toast after baking it for an hour, and re-coat it in the milk, cream and cinnamon batter, sprinkle it again with cinnamon and sugar, then bake again for as long as you believe necessary.
-This toast is usually dunked into coffee, as it is meant to be very crunchy.
+This toast is usually dunked into coffee, as it is usually very sturdy and crunchy.

 ©M-J de Mesterton 2010

 M-J's Elegant English Muffins, Cooked on the Griddle

 One tablespoon of honey or agave nectar

 One tablespoon of salt (Himalayan, sea, or regular salt)

 Shortening or lard to grease the griddle